Please select any day below to view that destination

 During Antarctica’s summer months, humpbacks aren’t the only whale species to frequent these waters - minke whales are also common.
 The southern minke whale or Antarctic minke whale was once ignored by the whaling industry due to its diminutive size (for a whale) and its low oil yield.
 This meant that the species managed to maintain a large population and is one of the most abundant baleen whales in the world today.

-The Antarctic minke is one of the smallest baleen whales, reaching up to 39 feet in length and weigh up to 11.5 tons.
+The Antarctic minke is one of the smallest baleen whales, reaching up to 39 feet in length and weighing up to 11.5 tons.
 Females usually grow slightly larger than males, and the species can be recognised by their dark grey and white colouring, as well as their curved and upright dorsal fins.

 One of the world’s most formidable predators, orcas hunt in packs and are also one of the largest carnivores on the planet.
 Found in various oceans, not only in the Antarctic region, little is known about their conservation status and the mystery of their varied diet.